Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 To Serve Informally:

 Arrange the onions and peppers on a large platter and put them near the sauced meatballs on the stovetop.
-Put the buns on a platter near the stovetop, and invite guests to build their own sandwiches.
-Makes enough for 10 hungry guests.
-Meatball recipe makes 50 to 60.
-Sauce recipe makes about 4 to 5 quarts (4 to 5 liters) or enough for all the meatballs.
+Place the buns on a platter near the stovetop, and invite guests to build their own sandwiches.

 Mouthwatering miniatures, these petite coconut macaroons don't taste a bit like their repulsive sounding name.
 Instead, they're sweet and coconut-rich in flavor with a light-as-air texture.
 Decorated for Halloween, they can certainly look like a plateful of eyeballs!